p-user/Cargo-Tracking-System/src/Services/Routing/Routing.gRPC/README.md

 ## 🚀 Why Routing Service

-- Using this service, we aim to  receive a clear route with waypoints, so we get to know where to pick up and drop off cargo.
+- Using this service, we aim to  receive a clear route without waypoints, so we get to know where to pick up and drop off cargo.
-- Also, we track the estimated delivery time based on the planned route.
+- We track the estimated delivery time based on the planned route.

 ---